Dion Dublin Interview on Aston Villa Career

 “it could easily have been three hat-tricks in three games” – Dion Dublin

-Dion Dublin, speaking exclusively to 888Sport (with questions posed by MOMS), discusses his memories of playing for Villa, from that terrible FA Cup final, his most memorable goals and who was the best player he played with at Villa.
+Dion Dublin, speaking exclusively to MOMS, discusses his memories of playing for Villa, from that terrible FA Cup final, his most memorable goals and who was the best player he played with at Villa.

 Most memorable goals for Villa?

 I’ve got to say my very first goal on my debut, at the Holte End.
 I was one-on-one with the keeper and I put it away.
 I got away from the defence with my pace – no, I didn’t really as I had no pace – but I scored another that day too.

 I scored three in my next game against Southampton and then another two v Liverpool.
 The strange thing is on my debut I scored a third but the linesman ruled it out.
 He said to me shortly after ‘I think I might have got that one wrong’.